 The relative sweetness of both the Cocalero and the Gran Classico means that rather than using a sweet vermouth (which the classic Negroni calls for), a dry vermouth is used.
 Not only does it keep the drink from being overly sweet, but also gives it a clearer, brighter color.
 The choice of which dry vermouth you employ is up to your personal taste preferences and price point concerns, but Dolin Dry Vermouth is a reliable, affordable choice.
 The vermouth also goes nicely in a proper Dry Martini, for when you’re done making Wormhole Warriors.

-Add the Cocalero Clásico, dry vermouth, Gran Classico and orange bitter to a mixing glass with ice and stir for about 12 seconds.
+Add the Cocalero Clásico, dry vermouth, Gran Classico and orange bitters to a mixing glass with ice and stir until well-chilled.

 Strain into a rocks glass over fresh ice.

-Garnish with a mint sprig and lemon peel.
+Garnish with a lemon peel and mint sprig.